eucuepo/vagrant-kafka/README.md

 Vagrant - Kafka
 =============

 Vagrant configuration to setup a partitioned Apache Kafka installation with clustered Apache Zookeeper.

-This configuration will start and provision six CentOS6 VMs:

-* Three hosts forming a three node Apache Zookeeper Quorum (Replicated ZooKeeper)
-* Three Apache Kafka nodes with one broker each

-Each host is a Centos 6.9 64-bit VM provisioned with JDK 8 and Kafka 1.1.0.

-Here we will be using the verion of Zookeeper that comes pre-packaged with Kafka.
-This will be Zookeeper version 3.4.10 for the version of Kafka we use.
+This project is an update from the orginal project with these changes:

+* The number of Zookeeper and Broker virtual machines is now dynamic and set by the user
+   * The default value is 2.
+There is no predefined values, or limit.
+   * To change the value, set the `VAGRANT_ZKS` and `VAGRANT_BRS` value in the environment before `vagrant up` command.
+* The size of the VM is also dynamic and can be set also through environment variables
+   * The dafault value is 2 vCPUs and 2048MB of RAM for both VMs
+   * These are the environment variables you want to change if you want to tweak that: `VAGRANT_ZK_CPU`, `VAGRANT_ZK_RAM` for zookeeper and `VAGRANT_BR_CPU`, `VAGRANT_BR_RAM` for the broker.
+* The subnet for machines is also configurable
+   * The default is `10.192.133.0` and can be set through `VAGRANT_SUBNET` in the environment
+   * Additional useful network parameters that are configurable are: `VAGRANT_GW`(default `10.192.133.1`) and `VAGRANT_EXTERNAL_IF` (default `eno4`).
+   * The values of the network parameters are tailored to my environment.
+Your host is probably different.
+Set the default gateway and outgoing interface that matches your own host to allow the machines to connect to the Internet and to be reachable.
+* The VMs guest operating system is `centos/8` 64-bit
+* The kafka version is now `2.5.0`
+* The user scripts in the original project are updated to make requests to a dynamic number of brokers.
+* There is a CPU limit artificially added to the VMs to tell the hypervisor not to overload the host's CPU if the VM is running at full power.
+This is a percentage, and sets the `cpuexecutioncap` of the hypervisor through the `VAGRANT_CPU_LIMIT` variable (default `50`).
+* I recommand maintainig a `kafkarc` file with all your environment variables as those are volatile in your shell.
+Source this file each time you log in your host, or change terminal shell so that vagrant can get those values from the environment.

 Prerequisites
 -------------------------

-* Vagrant (tested with 2.0.2) **[make sure you are on 2.x.x version of Vagrant]**
+* Vagrant (tested with 2.2.9) **[make sure you are on 2.x.x version of Vagrant]**
-* VirtualBox (tested with 5.1.12)
+* VirtualBox (tested with 5.1.38)

 Setup
 -------------------------